Things to Do in Hawaii During Christmas by Island in 2025

 Things to Do in Oahu During Christmas

-I love Maui for the holidays but Oahu knows how to party with aloha.
-A larger population and more shopping centers mean more Christmas events for your family.
+I love Maui for the holidays, but Oahu knows how to party with aloha.
+A larger population and shopping centers mean more Christmas events for your family.
 Here are some of our favorites.

-- Honolulu Hale City Lights Dec 2nd through Jan.
-2nd – an annual tradition of fun, cheer, bright lights, and decorations.
+- Honolulu Hale City Lights, December 6th – January 3rd, 4 PM to Midnight – an annual tradition of fun, cheer, bright lights, and decorations.
 See their website for special events during the month.
+There’s a tree lighting on the first Saturday of December.
+Hop on the festive Waikiki Trolley to get into the heart of Honolulu.

-- Chinatown Winter Walk December 1st – 31st – Over 40 Chinatown merchants will decorate their storefronts for the holidays.
+- Chinatown Winter Walk December (all month) – Over 40 Chinatown merchants will decorate their storefronts for the holidays.
 The whole district will be transformed for Christmas.
 Walking maps are available around Chinatown.
-Cost: free!
+Learn more – HCAD’s Facebook (@discoverchinatown) and Instagram (@discoverchinatownhi)

-- Pearl Harbor Memorial Anniversary Parade December 2nd to the 10th– in honor of December 7th, Waikiki hosts an annual parade to pay respects to those who served at Pearl Harbor with events like live Jazz & Blues band performances, outdoor movie nights on Waikiki Beach, reef laying ceremonies, an opening gala and block party, a night at the museum, dinners, ceremonial memorial services, a parade, and finishing off with a Honolulu Marathon.
+- Pearl Harbor Memorial Anniversary Parade December 7th at 4:15pm – in honor of December 7th, Waikiki hosts an annual parade to pay respects to those who served at Pearl Harbor with events like live Jazz & Blues band performances, outdoor movie nights on Waikiki Beach, reef laying ceremonies, an opening gala and block party, a night at the museum, dinners, ceremonial memorial services, a parade, and finishing off with a Honolulu Marathon.

-- Kapolei City Lights and Block Party – the Westside Winterwonderl land features a block party and holiday parade.
+- Kapolei City Lights and Block Party, December 6th at 5:00 pm – the Westside Winterwonderland features a block party and holiday parade.
 If you’re staying in Ko Olina Resorts, check out this festival.

 - Where to Meet Santa near Waikiki:

-- Ala Moana Center’s Photos with Santa — Photo sessions with Santa will be scheduled starting in mid-November to Christmas Eve; click here for hours of operation.
+- Ala Moana Center’s Photos with Santa — Photo sessions with Santa will be scheduled starting in mid-November to Christmas Eve.

-- Royal Hawaiian Center’s Photos with Santa — Every Saturday from Nov.
-27 to Dec.
-22, those who wish to meet Santa can snap a photo with him between 5 and 7 p.m.
+- Royal Hawaiian Center’s Photos with Santa — Every Saturday from late November to just before Christmas, those who wish to meet Santa can snap a photo with him between 5 and 7 p.m.
 All guests will be given a free printed photo; no personal cameras will be allowed.

 - International Market Place – check their holiday events schedule for photos with Santa and Christmas shows on their beautiful stage.